 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board and PwC Measure of CEO Confidence™, which had declined in the third quarter of 2014, increased slightly in the fourth quarter of 2014.
-The Measure now reads 60, up from 59 in the third quarter (a reading of more than 50 points reflects more positive than negative responses).
+The Conference Board and PwC Measure of CEO Confidence™, which had improved slightly in the fourth quarter of 2014, declined in the first quarter of 2015.
+The Measure now reads 57, down from 60 in the fourth quarter (a reading of more than 50 points reflects more positive than negative responses).

-CEOs’ assessment of current economic conditions was virtually unchanged.
-Approximately 52 percent claim conditions are better compared to six months ago, about the same as in the third quarter of 2014.
-Business leaders’ appraisal of conditions in their own industries increased slightly, with 43 percent saying conditions in their own industries have improved, compared with 41 percent in the previous quarter.
+CEOs’ appraisal of current economic conditions was more positive than last quarter.
+Approximately 55 percent claim conditions were better compared to six months ago, up from 52 percent in the fourth quarter of 2014.
+However, business leaders’ assessment of conditions in their own industries declined.
+Now, just 35 percent say conditions in their own industries have improved, compared with 43 percent last quarter.

-CEOs’ expectations regarding the short-term outlook were more optimistic.
-About 49 percent of business leaders anticipate economic conditions will improve over the next six months, up from 44 percent in the previous quarter.
-However, 46 percent expect conditions to remain the same.
-Expectations for their own industries remain subdued, with 36 percent of CEOs anticipating an improvement, up from 34 percent in the third quarter.
-About 53 percent expect no change in conditions.
+CEOs were more pessimistic regarding the short-term outlook.
+About 38 percent of business leaders anticipate economic conditions will improve over the next six months, down from 49 percent last quarter.
+Expectations for their own industries, however, were down moderately, with 34 percent of CEOs anticipating an improvement, compared to 36 percent in the fourth quarter of last year.

-Survey results were fielded from mid-November to mid-December
+Survey results were fielded from mid-February to mid-March

 The Conference Board